Tatsh/mb8611/README.md

 CLI tool and library for managing the Motorola MB8611 series modem and maybe other Motorola devices.

+## Maintenance notice

+This code is not maintained.
+I do not own this modem anymore nor do I plan on acquiring another.

+If you choose to fork this code and want to maintain it long term, please keep my name in the authors list.
+Also, I am happy to relinquish the PyPI package.

 ## Installation

 ### Poetry